GEANT/FOD/doc/installation/v1.3/generic.md

 ## Requirements

 ### System Requirements
-In order to install FoD properly, make sure the following software is installed on your computer.
+In order to install {{ product_name_short }} properly, make sure the following software is installed on your computer.

 - apache 2
 - memcached